 As Deputy County Administrative Officer, Matt serves as the organization's #3 administrator and fills a variety of roles.
 Matt’s main role is serving as the County’s Chief Financial Officer (CFO) and overseeing the budget.
 Matt grew up in the industry; his father, Blaine, served as City Manager of King City, California for 13 years and San Dimas, California for 18 years.
 Matt received Bachelor of Science and Master of Public Administration degrees from Brigham Young University in Provo, Utah.
 Matt began his career as a Budget Analyst for the City of Cape Coral, Florida.
 At the time, the City of Cape Coral was the fifth fastest growing city in the nation.
 Matt then joined the CAO's staff of Jackson County, Oregon, as a Budget Analyst.
 In 2012, Matt was appointed the Administrative Services Manager for the City of Marysville, CA. Prior to joining Sutter County, Matt was the Finance Director for the City of Gridley, CA for 3 ½ years.
 Matt and his family live in Yuba City.

-Annie Liu joined the Sutter County Administrative Office team in November 2017.
-As a Principal Analyst, Annie performs a variety of difficult and complex professional, administrative and analytical functions.
-Annie acts as the County Administrative Office liaison with representatives of various County departments, as well as assisting in coordination of the County budget process.
+Annie joined the Sutter County Administrative Office team in November 2017.
+As Deputy County Administrator, Annie performs a variety of difficult and complex professional administrative and analytical functions.
+Annie acts as the County Administrative Office liaison with representatives of various County departments, as well as assisting in coordination of the county budget process.

 Annie is a Certified Public Accountant (CPA).
-She began serving local governments in January 2008 with Butte County, where she held various positions including Senior Accountant, Internal Auditor and Governmental Accounting Manager in different departments for nearly ten years.
-Prior to working for Butte County, Annie also held positions as office manager, accounting manager and operations manager, working in various private businesses in the manufacturing and service industries.
-Annie received her Master of Business Administration (MBA) degree and Bachelor of Science in Business Administration, Accounting degree from California State University, Chico.
+She started to serve local governments in January 2008 with Butte County, where she held various positions including Senior Accountant, Internal Auditor and Governmental Accounting Manager in different departments for nearly ten years.
+Prior to working for Butte County, Annie also held positions as office manager, accounting manager and operation manager, working in various private businesses in the manufacturing and service industries.
+Annie received her Master of Business Administration (MBA) Degree and Bachelor of Science in Business Administration, Accounting Degree both from California State University, Chico.

 Sukh Purewal - Administrative Analyst